 Our New Jersey Trauma Therapists Are Here For You

 At Brave Minds, we’ve been working with trauma survivors for over a decade.
 With the guidance and support of an experienced trauma therapist, it’s possible to reconnect with your world.
 You can excel in your career, in spite of the trauma you’ve experienced.
 You can finally feel more in control of your body.
 Finally, you feel in more in control.
 Like yourself again.
 You’ll feel more empowered and able to speak about your experience with trauma.
 Finally, you’ll be able to understand what has happened.
 Trauma doesn’t have to determine the direction of the rest of your life.
 You deserve to experience the love people have for you and be free from what happened.
 You deserve to realize your limitless potential.

-Begin Trauma Therapy or PTSD Treatment in Scotch Plains, NJ
+Begin Trauma Therapy or PTSD Treatment in Branchburg and Scotch Plains, NJ

 Your trauma does not define you.
 Life can be brighter and more hopeful, with trauma therapy at Brave Minds Psychological Services.
-Our trained and caring therapists at our offices in Scotch Plains are waiting to give you the best trauma therapy available.
+Our trained and caring therapists at our offices in Branchburg and Scotch Plains are waiting to give you the best trauma therapy available.
 If you’d prefer to meet with a counselor via video session, we also offer online therapy in New Jersey.
 To begin trauma counseling, follow a few simple steps: